fintechsandbox/project-sandcastle/quandl/README.md

 symbol we're intetested in (i.e. all of them).
 Also they don't have CUSIP data.

 ## How their data is arranged
-Quandl has a different away of thinking about datasets that you might expect.
+Quandl has a different way of thinking about datasets that you might expect.
 For example, for EOD (end of day) price data, a dataset is available for AAPL.
 Another, separate dataset is available for eod data for MSFT.

-What this means is that if you want to get prices for many securities for each day, you need to pull for each of those databases.
+What this means is that if you want to get prices for many securities for each day, you need to pull from each of those databases.
 To get eod prices for 20 securites you need to pull from 20 databases.

 ## Getting CUSIP data:
 Quandl is not oriented around CUSIP identifiers.
 It is oriented around ticker symbols.
-There are no CUSIP identifiers in any of the datasets (this is according to Quandl hep desk in spring '15).
+There are no CUSIP identifiers in any of the datasets (this is according to Quandl help desk in spring '15).
 Also, Quandl does not have a security master.

 ## Support
 We have found Quandl support to be responsive and helpful.